zenywallet/caprese/README.md

 The `reqHeader()` can only be called within the `routes:` block contexts, because the headers only manage the read position of the receive buffer, which may be in the server thread context.

 ### Publishing Static Files
 Use `public:` block.
 All files in `importPath` are statically imported into the code at compile time.
 Specify the `importPath` as relative path like Nim `import`, however, double quotes are necessary.
-The `importPath` is added internally `getProjectPath()`.
+The `getProjectPath()` is added internally to the `importPath`.

 ```nim
   routes: